Aircraft Technician

 Key Responsibilities

-• Prepare aircraft for flight
+• Prepare the aircraft for flight

 • Take responsibility for flight safety